antirez/disque/README.md

 DI0f0c644fd3ccb51c2cedbd47fcb6f312646c993c05a0SQ

-Job IDs always start with "DI" and end with "QS" and are always composed of exactly 48 characters.
+Job IDs always start with "DI" and end with "SQ" and are always composed of exactly 48 characters.

 We can split a job into multiple parts: